dask/distributed/docs/source/worker.rst

                             cores
      --nprocs INTEGER       Number of worker processes.
 Defaults to one.
      --name TEXT            Alias
-     --spill-bytes TEXT     Number of bytes before spilling data to disk --no-nanny
+     --memory-limit TEXT     Number of bytes before spilling data to disk --no-nanny
      --help                 Show this message and exit.